jonaseickhoff/musiccast2mqtt/README.md

 # musiccast2mqtt
 This node application is a bridge between Yamaha Musiccast devices and a mqtt server.
-The status of all your Yamaha Musiccast devices will be published to mqtt and you can control the speakers over mqtt.
+The status of all your Yamaha Musiccast devices will be published to mqtt and you can control the speakers and zones over mqtt.

 I build this bridge, because i wanted to improve linking  musiccast devices.
 Linking devices with this bridge will automatically do some actions like unpairing from old groups or delete groups if new client device a server.
+In addition zones are also treated as simple devices.
+So you can link and unlink zones as simple as other devices.

 ### Usage